Test-Optional Admissions: Test-Optional Admissions

 \subsection{Flexible Imputation}

 We now turn to studying optimal admission policies under flexible imputation.
 Clearly, the college can ensure that it is no worse off than under test mandatory: after all, the imputation rule $\tau(\cdot)=-\infty$ ensures that all students submit their scores.
-But when and how can the college do better?\footnote{ \autoref{lem:prelim} says that given an imputation rule, admission decisions are made to maximize the ex-post utility (on path).
-We caution, however, that the lemma does \emph{not} imply that solving for the optimal imputation rule is a problem of ``Bayesian Persuasion'' \citep{KG11}---even with the constraint of information being generated by an imputation rule---in which the receiver's decisions are determined by the ex-post utility and the sender has some utility function over the ``unknown state'' $t$ and the receiver's decision.
-The reason is that, as illustrated in \autoref{sec:motivatingex}, different information structures can lead to different disagreement costs even when the same set of students is admitted.}
+But when and how can the college do better?

 In choosing its imputation $\tau(x)$ for some observable $x$, the college trades off making better admission decisions with reducing disagreement cost.
 Raising $\tau(x)$ leads fewer students to submit their test scores.
 The cost is that the college now has less information with which to make admissions decisions.
 The benefit is that by pooling together a larger set of test scores (those of the non-submitters), the college can reduce the disagreement cost it bears with society, as we saw in \autoref{sec:motivatingex}.
 In particular, consider two students who are both rejected or both accepted.
 If their test scores are either both below society's bar $\u t^s(x)$ or both above, the disagreement cost is the same regardless of whether these students submit their scores or are pooled together.
 But if these students are on opposite sides of society's bar, then the disagreement cost is lower when the students are pooled together.